FREE Event · Practice-based Webinar ·

 Who should attend?

-Professors or Teaching assistants in Robotics who are preparing the ROS Course for 2019 FALL.
+Professors / Teaching Assistants in Robotics who are preparing the ROS Course for 2020.

 The whole code will be provided to all attendees as a ROSject, containing simulation, notebook with instructions and code.